cryptimeleon/cryptimeleon.github.io/docs/representations.md

 This is also the reason we cannot make `SomeClass` a `StandaloneRepresentable` as that requires the constructor to only take in a `Representation` and no extra information such as `Zp`.

 To add such extra information, `ReprUtil` provides a `register` method that takes in a `RepresentationRestorer` instance and a String.
 A `RepresentationRestorer` can be used to deserialize objects that require additional external information for deserialization.
-An example of such an object is the `ZpElement`.
+An example of a representation restorer is the class `Zp`.
-The `Zp` class can be used to deserialize a `ZpElement` that belongs to that `Zp` instance.
+It can be used to deserialize a `ZpElement` that belongs to that `Zp` instance.

-The String argument is an identifier used by `ReprUtil` to refer to that specific `RepresentationRestorer`.
+The String argument of `register` is an identifier used by `ReprUtil` to refer to that specific `RepresentationRestorer`.

-For more in-depth information on the `RepresentationRestorer` interface, see [here](#representation-restorers)

 So let's register our `Zp` restorer.
 This needs to be done *before* calling `deserialize`: